 The Global Pharmaceutical Economy and Health

-- This class interrogates the political-economic context in which Big Pharma has evolved and the ethical implications of market based health care.
+- The pharmaceutical industrial complex (Big Pharma) threatens global public health with profit-motivated research and uncontrolled pricing.
+This class interrogates the political-economic context in which Big Pharma has evolved and the ethical implications of market-based health care.
 It prepares students to advocate for research and fair distribution of life-saving medicines as a necessary component of an equitable healthcare system.

 *Classes begin Wednesday, September 1, 2021.